Ry3nG/ResNav/README.md

 Notes:
 - The environment regenerates a new blockage scenario each episode.
 - Two-grid convention applies: sensing grid for LiDAR; C-space grid for collisions.
-- Rewards emphasize path progress, safety (clearance), smoothness, and path tracking.
+- Rewards (simplified) emphasize goal‑distance progress, clearance‑based risk penalty, smoothness, and a gentle no‑progress penalty; terminal collision penalty is stronger to disincentivize “fast crash”.

 ## RL Formulation